aljrubior/mule-agent-jar-signature-validator/SIGNED_JAR_FILES_BY_EXAMPLE.md

 ### 4. Sign the mule application file with jarsigner tool

-The following command generates signs the file `app-unsigned.jar` with the keystore `trusted-code-signer.jks`
+The following command generates signs the file `app-unsigned.jar` using the keystore `trusted-code-signer.jks`

 Output File: app-signed-by-trust-signer.jar